This article details the order types available when trading futures contracts.

 Post-trigger activation checks:

-The price trigger setting by default is the mark price, but can optionally be changed to trigger on the last trade price or index price.
+The price trigger setting by default is the index price, but can optionally be changed to trigger on the last trade price or mark price.

 Post-trigger activation checks:

-- For your protection, we will not match your order at a price more than 1% above the best ask or 1% below the best bid.
-This means that your order may not be filled or will only be partially filled.
+- •Market orders: For your protection, we will not match your market order at a price more than 1% above the best ask or 1% below the best bid.
+This means that your order may be only partially filled or not filled at all.
 The unfilled portion will then be cancelled so there is no remaining order in the book.

 Bracket Orders